 Experian, for example, score you out of 999, and a credit score of 700 or above is considered good.
 If you have a score of 800 or over, your credit score is considered excellent.
 Equifax score you out of 700, and a score of 475 and above is generally considered good.
 Callcredit bases your credit score out of five, with five being the best and one being the worst.
 The closer you are to 5, the better.

 So, if I meet these minimum credit scores, I’ll be accepted for a mortgage?

 You are more likely to be accepted if you meet these minimum scores, yes.
 Lenders work across a lot of different criteria, and your credit score is just one part, so even if you do not meet the ‘minimum’ levels, you should speak to one of our specialist mortgage advisors to see how we can help.

 What if my credit score is low?
 Can I get a mortgage?

 If however you have a low score, it's not the end of the road for you.
-Smaller and specialist lenders will ignore credit scores and instead look at the overall merits of the application, if you have, for example, bad credit, they may still lender if there is a reason behind it or the problem is now resolved.
+Smaller and specialist lenders will ignore credit scores and instead look at the overall merits of the application.
+For example, if you're applying for a mortgage with bad credit, they might still approve your application if there was a genuine reason behind the bad credit or if the problem is now resolved.

-If you're looking for a mortgage or wonder if you can get on, it's best to speak with one of our team, either on the telephone or in person to work out what options are available.
+If you're looking for a mortgage or wonder if you can get one, it's best to speak with one of our team, either on the telephone or in person to work out what options are available.
 Click here to arrange a call.